London Market Report

 St. Thomas and Elgin County

-During the third quarter, St. Thomas and Elgin County reported a median sale price of $579K, down 4.6% from a year prior.
-After inventory steadily grew in 2023 to end the year with over 5 months, resale supply tightened to start the new year but has spiked during the spring and summer markets.
-At 7.5 months of inventory, buyers in this market now have triple the homes to choose from when compared to the trailing 5-year average.
+During the third quarter, St. Thomas and Elgin County reported an average sale price of $551K, down 5% from a year prior.
+After inventory steadily grew in 2023, resale supply fluctuated throughout 2024 before declining in the fourth quarter.
+Supply ticked up to start the new year and climbed to to 4.6 months of inventory in Q3-2025.
+Unlike London proper, buyers in this market have similar supply to choose from than they did a year ago.

 Community Overview